webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 ```

 Some tools (such as Cypress and Jest) support using TypeScript path aliases in
 the configuration file.
-Unfortunately jiti does not seem to support this.
+Jiti does support aliases, but in a different format
+compared to `tsconfig.json#compilerOptions.paths` and `knip.json#paths` (e.g.
+the target values are not arrays).

 Potential workarounds: